Female Hair Loss Treatment

-Hair loss can be a trait inherited from both sides of the family.
-Hair loss in recent generations often occurs earlier in life than the mothers, aunts, or grandmothers in your family tree.
+Hair loss can be a trait inherited from either or both sides of the family.
+Hair loss in recent generations often occurs earlier in life than that of the mothers, aunts, or grandmothers in your family tree.
 We don’t know exactly why, but it is quite commonly observed.
 Also, even if you don’t know of anyone with hair loss in your family, this condition may have occurred in prior generations of women who are no longer known to your living relatives.

 Some women experience medical (non-hereditary) causes of hair loss that must be investigated.
 In these situations, our skilled hair restoration team will work in conjunction with your family physician or endocrinologist to identify the cause.
 Then, we will work together to effectively treat it.

-Some of the factors that can cause hair loss in women other than androgenetic alopecia include stress, hormone fluctuations, pregnancy, menopause, thyroid conditions, vitamin and mineral deficiencies, going on or off birth control pills, and skin conditions.
+Some of the factors that can cause hair loss in women other than androgenetic alopecia include hormone fluctuations, pregnancy, menopause, thyroid conditions, vitamin and mineral deficiencies, going on or off birth control pills, and skin conditions.
 Additionally, certain hairstyles (braids, tight ponytails), chemical hair treatments, and styling tools can damage hair and lead to temporary or permanent hair loss in women.

 What should I do?